Friday, August 14, 2009

 http://www.cic.gc.ca/english/resources/manuals/bulletins/2009/ob146.asp

-Click on the link above for ground breaking news for Temporary Foriegn Workers.
+Click on the link above for ground breaking news for Temporary Foreign Workers.

 In a nutshell there is a pilot scheme which opens on August 17th and will run for 12 months that entitles any spouse of a TFW Long Haul Truck Driver can get an open work permit on entry into Canada, this means your wife or partner can work for any company and will NOT need an LMO, i should imagine it will expire when the primary work permit expires...